Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 !!! homebrew "This is a Homebrew Mechanic!"

-    You just stumbled into a Hombebrew mechanic!
+    You just stumbled into a Homebrew mechanic!
 This game material made by me, adn is heavily inspired by Darkest Dungeon 1 and Darkest Dungeon 2.

 # Resolve and Death's Door